arbexmb/ingresse_developer_test/README.md

 That's all!

-The above commands will build the application and its containers on both environments, then it will run it on production and finally it will prepare the database to be used.
-After all processes end the application will be running on port 80, which you will be able to verify by testing the API with the instructions below.
+The above commands will build the application and its containers on both environments, then it will run it on production and prepare the database to be used.
+After everything is done the application will be running on port 80, which you will be able to verify by testing the API with the instructions below.

 **OBS:** To run the development environment, change `docker-compose up production` to `docker-compose up development`.
 It will run the application on port 3001.